-Timeframe rules allow limiting the timeframe for accepting bookings before the event and into the future.
-Timeframe rules are always under Time slot settings, which are located here:
+Timeframe rules allow you to limit the timeframe for accepting bookings before an event and into the future (Figure 1).

-- For Booking pages associated with Event types (recommended) -> Select the relevant Event type on the Setup page, and click Time slot settings.
+- For Booking pages associated with Event types (recommended), go to Setup -> select the relevant Event type -> Time slot settings.

-- For Booking pages not associated with Event types -> Select the relevant Booking page on the Setup page, and click Time slot settings.
+- For Booking pages not associated with Event types, go to Setup -> select the relevant Booking page -> Time slot settings.

 Before the event

 This setting determines how much lead time you will have from the time a booking is made until the meeting time.
 For example, let’s say you create a lead time of three hours.
 A Customer who is on your Booking page at 1 PM will not be offered time slots before 4 PM.
 This setting provides for a lot of flexibility, ranging from a few minutes to a few days or weeks.